zwicker-group/py-pde/docs/source/manual/contributing.rst

 Running unit tests
 """"""""""""""""""
-The :mod:`pde` package contains several unit tests, typically contained in sub-module :mod:`tests` in the folder of a given module.
+The :mod:`pde` package contains several unit tests, collection in the :file:`tests` folder in the project root.
 These tests ensure that basic functions work as expected, in particular when code is changed in future versions.
-To run all tests, there are a few convenience scripts in the root directory :file:`tests`.
-The most basic script is :file:`tests_run.sh`, which uses :mod:`pytest` to run the tests in the sub-modules of the :mod:`pde` package.
+To run all tests, there are a few convenience scripts in the root directory :file:`scripts`.
+The most basic script is :file:`tests_run.sh`, which uses :mod:`pytest` to run the tests.
 Clearly, the python package :mod:`pytest` needs to be installed.
-There are also additional scripts that for instance run tests in parallel (need the python package :mod:`pytest-xdist` installed), measure test coverage (need package :mod:`pytest-cov` installed), and make simple performance measurements.
+There are also additional scripts that for instance run tests in parallel (needs the python package :mod:`pytest-xdist` installed), measure test coverage (needs package :mod:`pytest-cov` installed), and make simple performance measurements.
 Moreover, there is a script :file:`test_types.sh`, which uses :mod:`mypy` to check the consistency of the python type annotations and there is a script :file:`format_code.sh`, which formats the code automatically to adhere to our style.

 Before committing a change to the code repository, it is good practice to run the tests, check the type annotations, and the coding style with the scripts described above.